 Can I mix wet and dry cat food?

 Yes.
 Some cats don’t get enough water when they eat only dry foods because you simply can’t force a cat to drink water if it doesn’t want to.

 Mixing wet food with your cat’s favorite dry food will ensure that it doesn’t become dehydrated.

 However, you must be cautious about leaving this mix of wet and dry food exposed throughout the day.
 Wet food can become rancid after several hours, particularly in a warm climate.

 Exposed wet food will also dry out and become less appetizing to a cat.
 Due to this, a cat might stop eating its food after the first feeding.

 It is important to bear in mind that cats are small eaters.
 In the wild, they catch small prey throughout the day, many hours apart.
 Their stomachs have adapted to handling only small meals.
 That is why most cats don’t finish their food if they are given large quantities in a single sitting.

-A mix of wet and dry food will provide a different shape, texture and aroma to your cat’s regular diet - something that might entice fussy cats.
+A mix of wet and dry food will provide a different shape, texture and aroma to your cat’s regular diet - something that might entice picky cats.
 A cat that refuses to eat can develop serious medical problems.
 But to be on the safe side, you should consult your veterinarian first especially if your cat is on a therapeutic diet.